dotlang/language/doc/RFE.md

 ? - Add more links to README. e.g. in `::` explanation we use `//`, link to corresponding section.

 ? - Add support for LLVM-IR based code in function to make bootstrapping easier.

+? - Is it possible to somehow merge this language with docker as a built-in feature.
+So each app will be run inside a container?
+Like JVM.

+? - For generic modules with general type, we can re-use `...`:
+`T := ...`